 Her vision went blurry and then everything grew dark.
 The smell of grime and bodily fluids disappeared, as did the cold floor.
 The cuffs no longer cut into her skin and she couldn’t feel the ragged, thread-bare clothes that covered her body; there weren’t sensations of any kind.

 A rush of feelings swarmed her brain.
 She sat on something soft and plush in a warm room.
 Light filled her eyes, blinding her temporarily as she blinked them into focus.
-She was in her study with a Simulation visor over her eyes.
+She was in her study with a Simulation visor over her face.
 A curse tore from her lips as she stood, swinging a pair of imaginary knives at the absent foes.

 “Iris!
 My pancakes are burning!”